OB/GYN Billing Services in Wisconsin

 Every WI payer has specific rules for ob/gyn claims.
 Here's how we navigate them.

-Anthem Blue Cross Blue Shield OB/GYN Claims
+Anthem Blue Cross Blue Shield of Wisconsin OB/GYN Claims

-Anthem Blue Cross Blue Shield processes the largest share of Wisconsin commercial ob/gyn claims.
+Anthem Blue Cross Blue Shield of Wisconsin processes the largest share of Wisconsin commercial ob/gyn claims.
 We know their WI specific fee schedules, prior authorization requirements for ob/gyn procedures, and their appeal timelines when claims are denied.
 The OB global includes 13 antepartum visits, delivery, and postpartum.
 Unbundling errors in either direction cause denials.

-BadgerCare Plus routes ob/gyn patients through 5 managed care plans: Anthem, Molina, Quartz, and 2 more.
+Wisconsin Medicaid (BadgerCare Plus is the family and adult expansion program) routes ob/gyn patients through 10 managed care plans: Anthem Blue Cross Blue Shield, Molina Healthcare of Wisconsin, Quartz Health Solutions, and 7 more.
 Each MCO has its own ob/gyn authorization and billing rules that we manage.

 Denial Prevention for Wisconsin OB/GYN